 Export Installer: This option extracts the core Agent installer from the Agent package.
 The core Agent installer is used to install the core Agent software on a computer.
 It is a lightweight package that does not contain any of the plug-ins required for any of the Protection Modules.
 When you activate the Agent and turn on a Protection Module, Deep Security Manager retrieves the required plug-in from the software package in the Deep Security database and sends it out to the Agent to be installed on the computer.
-For information on installing Deep Security Agents, see Manually install the Deep Security Agent.

 Generate Deployment Scripts

 Installing an Agent, activating it, and applying protection with a Security Policy is multi-step process that can be scripted from the command line on the computer you want to protect.
 The Deployment Script Generator tool will generate a customized script to be run on the computer which will download the Agent software from the Deep Security Manager, install and activate it, and then apply a Security Policy.
 For information on using the Deployment Script Generator, see Use a deployment script.